umutcalikyilmaz/OptiMA/README.md

 };
 ```
 #### Creating Agent Templates
 In OptiMA, each agent has a specific role.
 These roles are defined by the user by creating agent templates.
-An agent role is created by overriding the AgentTemplate class.
+An agent role is created by overriding the `OptiMA::AgentTemplate` class.
 In these derived classes, the user can define member functions that can be invoked by a transaction during the execution.
 For a member function to be callable by a transaction, it has to have a return type of `std::shared_ptr<OptiMA::Memory>`, but there is no restirictions on the signature of the input parameters.
 An exemple agent template class is given below.

 ```c++
 class MyAgentTemplate : public OptiMA::AgentTemplate<MyAgentTemplate>